Verstappen wins F1 U.S. Grand prix, extends title chase lead

 Sunday was the final race in the Circuit’s original 10-year contract, but the U.S. Grand Prix is on the 2022 race calendar.
 Track President Bobby Epstein has said he expects to get a new long-term deal from F1.

-“It’s amazing to be here, but also to see so many (fans) around the track,” Verstappen said before stepping to the podium as fans rushed on the track.
+“It’s amazing to be here, but also to see so many (fans) around the track,” Verstappen said before stepping to the podium as fans rushed onto the track for the celebration.
 “Hopefully we can do this for many years to come.”

-Verstappen and Hamilton were locked in a tense fight all weekend, first when Verstappen called Hamilton a “stupid idiot” and flipped him the middle finger during Friday practice.
-Then Verstappen edged Hamilton for pole position on the final lap of qualifying Sunday.
+Hamilton and Verstappen kept the temperature rising all weekend.
+First, Verstappen called Hamilton a “stupid idiot” and flipped him the middle finger after an aggressive driving move in Friday practice.
+Hamilton later dismissed it as “fun and games.”
+Verstappen then edged him for pole position on the final lap of qualifying Sunday.

-It set up a fierce fight for the lead headed into the first turn because the winner at COTA has always come from the front row.
+All of it set up a fierce fight for the lead into Sunday’s first turn because the winner at COTA has always come from the front row.
 Hamilton quickly jumped past Verstappen and the two traded the lead four times over 56 laps.

-But Hamilton just couldn’t make one more pass in the end.
-It’s a missed victory at a circuit where Mercedes have been dominant and Sunday’s result could prove pivotal if Verstappen hangs on to dethrone Hamilton.
+It was a breathless start as Verstappen and Hamilton have collided twice this season and the risk of another one was high.
+This time Verstappen backed off the first corner and let Hamilton take the lead “to avoid any trouble.”
+That was the only moment of potential danger for either car all day.

+The drivers didn’t seem to carry any hard feelings from the previous incidents when the race was finished.
+When Hamilton clinched the championship here in 2015, he flippantly tossed his hat to sulking teammate Nico Rosberg.

 One more Hamilton title will break his tie with Michael Schumacher for most in F1.
 But he hasn’t been in a fight like this in a long time.